Decarboxylation: What it is and Why is it Important for CBD?

-Decarboxylation is simply applying heat to the plant material over time to create a reaction.
-The raw cannabinoids have a carboxyl ring or group (COOH) present in their molecular structure comprised of a carbon atom bonded to an oxygen atom (CO) and a hydroxyl group (OH).
+Decarboxylation is the act of applying heat to cannabis plant material over time to create a reaction.
+Raw cannabinoids have a carboxyl ring or group (COOH) present in their molecular structure comprised of a carbon atom bonded to an oxygen atom (CO) and a hydroxyl group (OH).
 Heating removes the carbon atom from the chain and as a result carbon dioxide (CO2) is released.

-The result of this process is that the raw acid cannabinoids found in the plant material are converted into the sought after activated, decarbed cannabinoids.
+When decarbed, the raw acid cannabinoids found in the plant material are converted into the sought after activated cannabinoids.
 This concept applies universally to all types of cannabis including marijuana and hemp.
 We will use both in the examples below, though we primarily focus on the hemp CBD side of things.

 A Real-World Example of Decarboxylation